Skip to main content

 Myth of high value electronics only relying on manual processes needs to be forgotten

 As with any process or analytical tool, you need to use it to gain the benefit.
 When customers gain an appreciation through working demonstrations, they often wonder how they were able to survive using the old ‘tried and trusted’ spreadsheets and notepads.
 The wake-up call of asking where the records are from three years ago and finding that the sole keeper of that knowledge has retired can be solved through the smart deployment of remote systems.
-In the case of WATS, the data can be accessed through mobile phones or tablets, and that can support the most sophisticated electronics product manufacturing programmes.
+In the case of WATS, the data can be accessed through mobile phones or tablets, and that can support the most sophisticated electronics product manufacturing programs.

 The myth of high value electronics only relying on manual processes needs to be quickly forgotten, if you are serious about winning in today’s increasingly demanding market.
-Manufacturers need an introspective view of what they are doing and recognise the potential for improvement.
+Manufacturers need an introspective view of what they are doing and recognize the potential for improvement.
 No one, and no product, is perfect!

 Book a Demo to see WATS in action